relativemodder/aegnux/README.md

 A convenient way to install Adobe After Effects on Linux using Wine.
 Heavily inspired by [AeNux](https://github.com/cutefishaep/AeNux) by cutefish.

-**⚠️ SOFTWARE IS NOT IN THE RELEASE STATE**
+**⚠️ SOFTWARE IS NOT IN THE RELEASE STATE**\
 **⚠️ SOFTWARE CONTAINS BINARY BLOBS (explaination is in the bottom of this README)**

-[Download Flatpak](https://github.com/relativemodder/com.relative.Aegnux/releases/latest) if you want to install it on any distro.
+**Heads up:** I'm planning on removing all of the proprietary blobs in my project and illegal AE download links too.
+Please be patient, or, even better, help me with this.

 *If you're interested in the project's roadmap, check out [**ROADMAP.md**](https://github.com/relativemodder/aegnux/blob/main/ROADMAP.md)*.

+[Download Flatpak package](https://github.com/relativemodder/com.relative.Aegnux/releases/latest) if you want to install it on any distro.

 ## License disclaimer